 Google has worked with numerous partners to work on this plan.
-However, they don’t feel it is worth it anymore to further continue with the station program.
-When the program was launched in 2015 in India, it has helped millions of users to stay connected to the internet and without any limit on the amount of data they consumed.
-In many markets, the mobile data got cheaper, and the necessity of Google Station no longer exists.
+However, they don’t feel it is worth it anymore to continue with the station program.
+When the program was launched in 2015 in India, it helped millions of users stay connected to the internet without any limit on the amount of data they consumed.
+In many markets, mobile data got cheaper, and the necessity of Google Station no longer exists.
 Therefore, the company plans to terminate the station program this year.

 The company used to serve this fantastic station program in numerous countries, including Mexico, Indonesia, Vietnam, India, Thailand, South Africa, Nigeria, the Philippines, Brazil, and India.
-This year, the company will wound down the program World Wide.
-In India, Google has worked with Railtel, Pune Smart city, and Indian railways and it has announced the shutdown, Railtel is ready to take forward this service alone in India’s 5900 railway station.
+This year, the company will wound down the program worldwide.
+In India, Google has worked with Railtel, Pune Smart City, and Indian railways and it has announced the shutdown, Railtel is ready to take forward this service alone in India’s 5900 railway station.

 Mukesh Ambani launched his telecom network Reliance Jio after a year Google announced its program to offer free Wi-Fi service in Indian Railways Stations.
-At no charge, Jio provides the bulk of 4G data to its users for an extended time, which forced other telecom operators to slash down their package prices.
+At no charge, Jio provides the bulk of 4G data to its users for an extended time, which forced other telecom operators to slash their package prices.
 This single move helped millions of Indians to the internet for whom accessing the internet was way too expensive.
 There are predictions that Google Station somehow diminished because of the Reliance Jio free internet scheme.
 This scheme has been working with the partners.

 Moreover, the most challenging part of maintaining this station is providing services according to each country’s requirements.
 However, due to variations in infrastructure and technical requirements of partners around the country, it has become tough for the Google station to be sustainable and scalable.
 And when we envision what we want next in our future, we see more significant opportunities and higher needs in making a better future for online business.

 Google mentioned in a blog post on Monday that with the evolution in technology, it had now become more comfortable and cheaper to access the internet as compared to before when Google Station was launched in India.
-The first station went live in January 2016 in Mumbai Central, and later on, after its first initiative, Google has named it as Google Station.
+The first station went live in January 2016 in Mumbai Central, and later on, after its first initiative, Google named it Google Station.
 Also, Google announced it would be partnering with other locations, including malls and cafes.
 In spite of being able to reach up to 400 station goals in 2018, Google said its work was still incomplete.